sparkutils/shim/README.md

 Introduction of a new runtime compat _should_ not force a major.minor increment unless there is a fundamental source incompatibility introduced (e.g. moving of package, demand for a new default param etc.).

+Additional, binary compatible, functionality will represent a minor build change - this necessitates that default parameters are not back-filled in the arity shims, these will only be added in major versions to ease predictability.

-Where it is not possible to backport/support newer functionality this will necessarily force a minor version at least.
+Where it is not possible to backport/support newer functionality this will necessarily force a major version.

 ### Why are there "compilation" runtimeCompatVersions?